-Various activities are classed as serious -
+Various activities are classed as serious:

-- (i) bullying and very aggressive behaviour to other children.
+- 1. bullying and very aggressive behaviour to other children.

-- (ii) persistent truculence and interruptions in class;
+- 2. persistent truculence and interruptions in class;

-- (iii) destruction of -
+- 3. destructive behaviour:

-- (a) own property
+- a. own property

-- (b) school work
+- b. school work

-- (c) school property
+- c. school property

-- (d) personal property of others
+- d. personal property of others

-- (iv) actions which endanger the safety of other children, e.g. stone throwing or kicking
+- 4. actions which endanger the safety of other children, e.g. stone throwing or kicking

-- (v) incidents which endanger the child's safety or dignity or that of peers/teachers or staff
+- 5. incidents which endanger the child's safety or dignity or that of peers/teachers or staff

 Where there is low level inappropriate behaviour the adult witnessing the event deals with it.
-In the first instance the emphasis is on discussing the incident and what choices could/should have been made and establishing what behaviour will be appropriate 'next time'.
+In the first instance, the emphasis is on discussing the incident and what choices could/should have been made and establishing what behaviour will be appropriate 'next time'.

-Non-confrontational methods are adopted which then enables all involved to maintain their self-respect and usually ensures the incident is resolved.
+Non-confrontational methods are adopted which then enables all involved to maintain their self-respect and usually ensures that the incident is resolved.

-For minor incidents parents would not normally be informed.
+For minor incidents, parents would not normally be informed.
 However, if there is a likelihood that children are still reflecting on the event and will be upset at home, teachers occasionally have a quiet word either in person or by telephone with parents at the end of the day.